DOI-USGS/ISIS3/Introduction_to_ISIS.md

 arguments.
 All arguments must be separated from each other by at least one space.

-Command line arguments are broken into two categories: reserved, and parameter.
+Command line arguments are broken into two categories: reserved and parameter.
 Reserved arguments always begin with a dash (-) and change major things about how the program runs while parameter arguments supply data to the application and control how it processes that input data to